justinnhli/website/src/posts/2008-01/philosophy-game.md

 what the player chooses to do.
 This is hard to explain, so let me demonstrate.

-The player starts the game, but seems the initial empty prompt.
+The player starts the game, but sees the initial empty prompt.
 Pressing enter and seeing nothing, they type "look", the standard descriptive command in IF.
 The description then replies with that the player discovers he "perceives" something.